Joacodef/PixelRec_Multimodal/README.md

 A PyTorch-based framework for building multimodal recommendation systems that integrate visual, textual, and numerical features to generate personalized recommendations.

-Please, check the docs folder if you need more information.

 ---